-The report presents the results of the Pan Baltic Scope project, which main objectives were to achieve coherent national Maritime Spatial Planning in the BSR, and to build lasting macro-region mechanisms for cross-border MSP cooperation.
+The report presents the results of the Pan Baltic Scope project, the main objectives of which were to achieve coherent national Maritime Spatial Planning in the BSR, and to build lasting macro-region mechanisms for cross-border MSP cooperation.

 - What factors should be considered in a cross-border Maritime Spatial Planning?

-- How to implement the Maritime Spatial Planning in a cooperation with other countries?
+- How should Maritime Spatial Planning be implemented in cooperation with other countries?

-The report represents a summary and analysis of two years of collaboration to achieve the joint learning and knowledge co-creation within the Pan Baltic Scope project.
+The report represents a summary and analysis of two years of collaboration towards achieving the joint learning and knowledge co-creation within the Pan Baltic Scope project.

-The objectives of the report is to share knowledge and lessons learned on cross-border Maritime Spatial Planning within the Pan Baltic Scope project.
+The objective of the report is to share knowledge and lessons learned on cross-border Maritime Spatial Planning within the Pan Baltic Scope project.

 The report provides a summary of project participants expectations, experiences, learning processes, as well as personal reflections on the main challenges for transboundary Maritime Spatial Planning in the Baltic Sea region.